LCP LCP LCP

 Skip to content

-Senior leaders know all too well the unrelenting demands on their time – from one-on-one meetings, to direct report meetings, to public speaking events, to strategy sessions, to finance sessions, to HR issues, to legal issues, to board meetings … the list goes on.
+Senior leaders are all too familiar with the relentless demands on their time—ranging from one-on-one meetings and direct report check-ins to public speaking engagements, strategy discussions, financial reviews, HR and legal matters, and board meetings.
+And the list goes on.

-Having spent over 30 years in the business world in a variety of roles and with extensive exposure to senior leaders, including CEOs of companies ranging from small startups to the Fortune 100, I have noticed a striking similarity: Successful senior leaders recognize their time as a strategic asset.
+Having spent more than 30 years in the business world in a variety of roles and with extensive exposure to senior leaders, including CEOs of companies ranging from small startups to the Fortune 100, I have noticed a striking similarity: Successful senior leaders recognize their time as a strategic asset.
 They do not let their calendar control them.
 Instead, they control their calendars.
-I have noticed that successful senior leaders devote time to remarkably similar types of activities and tend to:
+I have noticed that successful senior leaders devote time to remarkably similar types of activities and tend to follow these key practices:

 As CEO of eBay Inc., John Donahoe worked with upcoming eBay leaders and was known for walking back and forth in front of the group with four fingers up in the air.
 He would say that eBay had four strategic priorities, and if a request for his time came in, he said yes only if the request impacted the established strategic priorities.

-1. At least three days a week when in the office, a senior executive would take an hour to run at lunch — to carve out some reflection time and get in some cardio work!
+• At least three days a week in the office, a senior executive would take an hour at lunch to go for a run—carving out time for reflection while getting in some cardio!

-2. For five years I worked closely with a CEO who was in meetings nonstop from 9 a.m. to 6 p.m.
+• For five years, I worked closely with a CEO who was in meetings nonstop from 9 a.m. to 6 p.m.
 What most people did not know was that he arrived in the office every day no later than 7 a.m., and he would never book anything between 7 to 9 in the morning.
-He used that time to focus on his work – reading a strategic report, reviewing the financials, scanning resumes of critical new hires, drafting important emails, getting caught up on emails, etc. It was his time.
+He used that time to focus on his work—reading a strategic report, reviewing the financials, scanning resumes of critical new hires, drafting important emails, getting caught up on emails, etc. It was his time.
 And he not only loved the quiet and focus, but he would often say those hours were the most productive time of his day.

 Many leaders will acknowledge their time as their most strategic asset.
 Yet actively managing time and intentionally prioritizing meetings and other tasks are what separates the good leaders from the great ones.
 While this post focuses on senior leaders, these four strategic uses of time are applicable at all levels.
 If frontline leaders are able to connect their goals and objectives to the strategic priorities of the business unit or the firm, they will more effectively drive strategic results.
 If mid-level leaders can make connections with members of their team and work to develop the next generation of leaders, the firm will be in a more strategic position.